 Solar hot water

 Instead of relying upon natural gas or electricity to power your hot water heater, solar thermal hot water heaters allow you to convert the heat from the sun into hot water for your home or business.
-These systems require a solar collector, which transfers solar energy to water, as well as a storage tank, which then collects and saves the solar-heated water for later use.
+These systems require a solar collector (sometimes referred to as “solar thermal panels”), which transfers solar energy to water, as well as a storage tank, which then collects and saves the solar-heated water for later use.
 To learn more about how these technologies function, check out our solar hot water explainer.

 Solar thermal heating